DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 2. ADDITIONAL USAGE LIMITATIONS AND CUSTOMER RESPONSIBILITIES

-(a) DocuSign Signature facilitates the execution of eDocuments between the parties to those eDocuments.
-Nothing in this Schedule may be construed to make DocuSign a party to any eDocument processed through DocuSign Signature, and DocuSign makes no representation or warranty regarding the transactions sought to be effected by any eDocument;
+2.1.1 DocuSign Signature facilitates the execution of eDocuments between the parties to those eDocuments.
+Nothing in this Service Schedule may be construed to make DocuSign a party to any eDocument processed through DocuSign Signature, and DocuSign makes no representation or warranty regarding the transactions sought to be effected by any eDocument;

-(e) Certain consumer protection or similar laws or regulations may impose special requirements with respect to electronic transactions involving one or more “consumers,” such as (among others) requirements that the consumer consent to the method of contracting and/or that the consumer be provided with a copy, or access to a copy, of a paper or other non-electronic, written record of the transaction.
-DocuSign does not and is not responsible to: (i) determine whether any particular transaction involves a “consumer;” (ii) furnish or obtain any such consents or determine if any such consents have been withdrawn; (iii) provide any information or disclosures in connection with any attempt to obtain any such consents; (iv) provide legal review of, or update or correct any information or disclosures currently or previously given; (v) provide any such copies or access, except as expressly provided in the Documentation for all transactions, consumer or otherwise; or (vi) otherwise to comply with any such special requirements; and
+2.1.5 Certain consumer protection or similar laws or regulations may impose special requirements with respect to electronic transactions involving one or more “consumers,” such as (among others) requirements that the consumer consent to the method of contracting and/or that the consumer be provided with a copy, or access to a copy, of a paper or other non-electronic, written record of the transaction.
+DocuSign does not and is not responsible to: (i) determine whether any particular transaction involves a “consumer;” (ii) furnish or obtain any such consents or determine if any such consents have been withdrawn; (iii) provide any information or disclosures in connection with any attempt to obtain any such consents; (iv) provide legal review of, or update or correct any information or disclosures currently or previously given; (v) provide any such copies or access, except as expressly provided in the Documentation for all transactions, consumer or otherwise; or (vi) comply with any such special requirements;

 3. eDOCUMENT STORAGE AND DELETION